COVID: UK and Israel suspend travel from southern African countries | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The UK, Israel and Singapore have announced travel restrictions on several African nations after South Africa detected a new coronavirus variant.
+Both the UK and Israel have announced travel restrictions on several African nations after South Africa detected a new coronavirus variant.
 Japan has also decided to tighten border controls.

 The UK and Israel have suspended travel from numerous southern African states due to a new COVID-19 variant detected in South Africa